Aberdale: History

 In 1952, a Villiers powered 122cc motorcycle was introduced.
 It too was marketed under the Bown marque and also built at the factory in Wales.
 It was raced at the Isle of Man TT permitting it to be legitimately marketed as the Bown "Tourist Trophy".
 Only 200 machines are believed to have been built.

 In 1954, sales plummeted for Aberdale, along with other autocycle manufacturers, as the market for autocycles collapsed.
 High production costs of their motorised products added to the company's difficulties and in the winter of 1954/55 the factory in Wales closed.
 By this time, the company's product licences were being progressively transferred to the British Cycle Corporation.

 The company limped on, assembling a German manufactured moped.
-In 1955 the Bown marque made its final appearance at the Earls Court Show with a Bown-branded Zweirad Union moped powered by a Sachs 49cc engine called the Bown "50".
+In 1955, the Bown marque made its final appearance at the Earls Court Show with a Bown-branded Zweirad Union moped powered by a Sachs 49cc engine called the Bown "50".
 The machines were manufactured in Germany and assembled at the Edmonton plant although minor modifications may have been added in London.
-The last moped left the factory in 1958 though they continued to appear in sales lists until all stocks were cleared in 1959.
+The last moped left the factory in 1958, although they continued to appear in sales lists until all stocks were cleared in 1959.

 The company formally closed in early 1959 as the Edmonton plant shut and remaining assets were transferred to the British Cycle Corporation in Handsworth, Birmingham.
 Aberdale remained a subsidiary of Raleigh until 1976.

 The Levy brothers, William A.R.
-Bown and former colleagues from Aberdale went on to form Trusty Manufacturing Co.
+Bown, and former colleagues from Aberdale went on to form Trusty Manufacturing Co.
 Ltd to manufacture scooters & cycles for children.